dabbler0/random_walk_rnn/README.md

 On `dgx2`, the relevant Gaussian parameters are in:
   - `/raid/lingo/abau/random-walks/lstm-{STATES}-{ALPHABET_SIZE}-{RANDOM_SEED}-128/gaussians.json` for each dataset.
 We only have Gaussian parameters for the length-128 trained models.

-*TODO* The code for evaluating Gaussians for classification after they trained is currently a mess, will come back to later.
+The code for evaluating Gaussians for classification after they trained is a little bit messy but can still be used.
+Run `scripts/evaluate_gaussians.py` to get classification accuracy for the Gaussian models.

 ## Visualizing individual predictions